What are they?

 How do they work?

 Reserves staff will locate persistent links for items that are available through online resources.
 Items that are not available through online resources must be converted to digital files to be made available as E-reserves.
 In order for reserves staff to scan paper materials, instructors must provide clean photocopies on 8"X11" paper of each reading to be scanned for E-reserves.
-Once linking information has been gathered and/or material has been digitized, the information is entered into Blackboard (Bb).
-Instructors are not required to maintain a Bb shell to use E-reserves.
+Once linking information has been gathered and/or material has been digitized, the information is entered into Canvas.
+Instructors are not required to maintain a Canvas shell to use E-reserves.

 How do students access them?

 Reserves staff will also provide instructors with a persistent link to their E-reserves.
-Instructors may opt to place this link in the E-reserves tab located in their Bb shell to allow students to access E-reserves from the main course page.
+Instructors may opt to place this link in the E-reserves tab located in their Canvas shell to allow students to access E-reserves from the main course page.